timmhirsens/vscode-elixir/README.md

 ### Autocomplete

-Autocomplete/Intellisense is implemented using an older version of [alchemist-server](https://github.com/tonini/alchemist-server) with some patches applied.
+Autocomplete/Intellisense is implemented using the wonderful [ElixirSense](https://github.com/msaraiva/elixir_sense) project.
 For the auto complete to work properly, you will have to recompile your source code from time to time (using `mix compile`) for it to pick up the latest changes to your source code.

+If your are having issues with the new implmentation you can switch back to the old one (alchemist server) by setting the property `elixir.useElixirSense` to `false`

 ### Problem Reporting